anandhanking/parallel-rgb-lcd-with-raspberry-pi-via-dpi/README.md

   1. 4.3inch 480x272 res. display. (i don't have it's name or item number.)

 all the lcd connections are can be found on lcd_connections folder/lcd_connections.txt file.

+also the hsync,vsync parameters given in config files are taken from the lcd's datasheet. please refer datasheet of your own lcd and change the values as per datasheet. because i tried the values on internet, but the display not worked well. the border pixels are cut off. so use your datasheet values for lcd control configs.